Diminished Value Claims in Missouri

 How to File a Diminished Value Claim in Missouri

 Step 1: Get a professional appraisal ($200–$400).
 Missouri has active vehicle markets in St. Louis and Kansas City with ample comparable sales data.
+The strong appellate precedent means insurers are less likely to argue DV doesn’t exist as a legal concept.

 Step 2: Send a written demand to the at-fault driver’s insurer.
 The 5-year SOL removes time pressure — negotiate deliberately and don’t accept lowball offers.
+Cite Missouri’s DV case law (Rook, Schreiber) in your demand to signal you understand the legal framework.

 Step 3: Small claims court ($5,000 limit) is available for most claims.
 Missouri Associate Circuit Courts handle small claims with informal procedures.
+For claims above $5,000, Circuit Court is available — Missouri’s pure comparative fault rule means even if you share some fault, you can still recover.

 Claim Types Available in Missouri